5 times civil disobedience made a difference since MLK’s death

 - Arab Spring, 2010 – 2011: In late 2010, 26-year-old Mohamed Bouazizi self-immolated to protest the Tunisian government’s authoritarian control.
 His desperate act sparked a protest that eventually led to Tunisian President Zine El Abidine Ben Ali fleeing the country.
 It then grew into a movement that spread across the Arab world, most successfully in Egypt, where President Hosni Mubarak stepped down and faced charges of killing unarmed protesters.

 - Occupy Wall Street, 2011: In September 2011, a small group took over Zuccotti Park in lower Manhattan to protest the growing wealth gap.
 The group wanted to highlight the fact that 1% of households in the United States own 40% of the wealth.
-What started as a localized act, sparked a national and global movement that highlighted the consolidation of corporate and political power.
+What started as a localized act sparked a national and global movement that highlighted the consolidation of corporate and political power.

 - Colin Kaepernick, 2016: San Francisco 49ers quarterback Colin Kaepernick decided to kneel when the national anthem was played before NFL games.
 It was a peaceful protest of how this country “oppresses black people and people of color.”
 His action spread to other players and other sports, kicked off a national conversation, and drew the ire of the president.
 It also led to the end of his professional football career.
 Last year, Kaepernick won the Muhammad Ali Legacy Award.